TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Background and Motivation

-\textbf{L1: Inconsistency in Information Quality:} The effectiveness of provider-centric workflow heavily depends on the quality of initial incident reporting and subsequent customer communication.
-However, we find that the incident description varies significantly among customers.
-While some provide comprehensive documentation, including detailed error messages, logs, and reproduction steps, others submit minimal information such as basic error stacktraces.
+\textbf{L1: Inefficiency due to Reporting Quality.} The effectiveness and efficiency of provider-centric workflow heavily depend on the quality of initial incident description reporting and subsequent user communication.
+However, we find that the incident description varies significantly among users.
+While some provide comprehensive documentation, including detailed error messages, logs, and reproduction steps, others submit minimal information such as basic error stack traces.
 To quantify the inconsistency in incident descriptions, we randomly selected ten incidents from each specific root cause category and analyzed their descriptions.
-Using cosine similarity-based clustering~\cite{huang2008similarity}, we calculate the number of distinct clusters, representing unique incident descriptions.
-As summarized in Table~\ref{tab:distinct_description}, the results reveal an average of 4.8 to 7.6 distinct descriptions per category.
-This variation necessitates additional communication cycles and extended troubleshooting efforts, significantly impacting resolution times.
+Using cosine similarity-based clustering~\cite{huang2008similarity}, we calculate the number of unique clusters, representing semantically distinct incident descriptions.
+Our analysis (Table~\ref{tab:distinct_description}) reveals that for a single root cause, users provide an average of 4.8 to 7.6 distinct descriptions.
+This diversity in reporting requires additional communication and troubleshooting, which in turn significantly delays resolution.

-\textbf{L2: Inefficiency in Handling Customer Errors:} The current workflow necessitates a full troubleshooting process for all reported incidents, regardless of their root cause and origin.
-For incidents caused by customer-side misconfigurations or code errors, this leads to much wasted time and resources, as the provider's support efforts are spent on handling issues outside their responsibility.
-This also causes prolonged resolution times for customers in turn.
+\textbf{L2: Hidden Costs due to User Mistakes.} The current workflow requires the provider to perform full troubleshooting for all reported incidents, regardless of their root cause and origin.
+For incidents caused by user-side misconfigurations or code errors, this leads to much wasted time and resources, as the provider's support efforts are spent on handling issues outside their responsibility.
+This also causes prolonged resolution time for users in turn.

-\textbf{L3: Knowledge Gaps at Customers:} If customers were able to diagnose the incidents themselves and handle their own mistakes before contacting the provider, they could significantly reduce the time to resolution, and the OCEs' workload could also be reduced.
-Further, even for incidents caused by provider issues, customer's initial investigation can provide valuable information and better incident tickets to the provider, facilitating faster resolution.
-Yet, because customers possess varying levels of technical expertise and many lack the skills needed to troubleshoot complex issues, the current workflow is unable to leverage this potential and forces all burden on the provider's side.
+\textbf{L3: Underutilized User Potential in Incident Management.} If users were able to diagnose the incidents themselves and handle their own mistakes before contacting the provider, they could significantly reduce the time to resolution, and the OCEs' workload could also be reduced.
+Further, even for incidents caused by provider issues, user-side initial investigation can provide valuable information and better incident tickets to the provider, facilitating faster resolution.
+Yet, because users possess varying levels of technical expertise and many lack the skills needed to troubleshoot complex issues, the current workflow is unable to leverage this potential and forces all burden on the provider's side.